||(Hopefully) Useful Information

-Linux Format is a pricey British magazine that's worth it.
+Linux Voice is a pricey British magazine that's worth it.

 WinSCP is hands-down the best SCP/SFTP/FTP tool I've found for Windows.
 Even better, it's fully open source and free.

-PuTTY is a great cross platform (win/mac/*nix) client package for SSH, SCP , SFTP, as well as things you shouldn't be using like Telnet and FTP.
+PuTTY is a great cross platform (win/mac/*nix) client package for SSH, SCP , SFTP, and plain old serial, as well as things you shouldn't be using like Telnet and FTP.
 It has a very good SSH authentication agent in the form of Pageant.

 NoteTab is a really good and simpe text editor that comes in three grades.
 I use the light (freeware) version for a lot of my note taking and text cleanup.
 They offer several more capable versions that I'm tempted to buy.

 Irfanview is a lightning fast image viewer.
 That's it - but it will view most any image format known.
 It'll also let you translate between formats and do some limited scaling and processing.
 And it's free.

 PureText is one of those things you probably never knew you needed.
 It removes formatting from data you are cutting and pasting.
 I'm forever cutting text from documents or spreadsheets.
 It's great that windows carries formatting along by default, but I almost never want it.
 PureText lets me set up a hotkey that lets me paste unformatted text regardless of the source formating.
 If you do much document editing you want this and may not even know it.
 It's free, so it's easy to try.